 Prior to the change effective March 26, 2020, reserve requirement ratios on net transactions accounts differed based on the amount of net transactions accounts at the depository institution.
 A certain amount of net transaction accounts, known as the "reserve requirement exemption amount," was subject to a reserve requirement ratio of zero percent.
 Net transaction account balances above the reserve requirement exemption amount and up to a specified amount, known as the "low reserve tranche," were subject to a reserve requirement ratio of 3 percent.
 Net transaction account balances above the low reserve tranche were subject to a reserve requirement ratio of 10 percent.
 The reserve requirement exemption amount and the low reserve tranche are indexed each year pursuant to formulas specified in the Federal Reserve Act (see table of low reserve tranche amounts and exemption amounts since 1982).

 For more history on the changes in reserve requirement ratios and the indexation of the exemption and low reserve tranche, see the annual review table.
-Additional details on reserve requirements can be found in the Reserve Maintenance Manual and in the article (119 KB PDF) in the Federal Reserve Bulletin, the appendix of which has tables of historical reserve ratios.
+Additional details on reserve requirements can be found in this Federal Reserve Bulletin article (119 KB PDF), the appendix of which has tables of historical reserve ratios.

 |% of liabilities||Effective date|

 |Net transaction accounts||0||3/26/2020|